QuestNetwork/qd-social-ts/README.md

 **0.9.4**
 - Pair by QR Code
-- A Search For Social Profiles Received From All Connected Modules
+- Search For Social Profiles Received From All Connected Modules

 ## Roadmap